dhj03/stroams/backend/README.md

 The behaviour in which channel_messages returns data is called **pagination**.
 It's a commonly used method when it comes to getting theoretially unbounded amounts of data from a server to display on a page in chunks.
 Most of the timelines you know and love - Facebook, Instagram, LinkedIn - do this.

-For example, in iteration 1, if we imagine a user with `auth_user_id` "12345" is trying to read messages from channel with ID 6, and this channel has 124 messages in it, 3 calls from the client to the server would be made.
+For example, if we imagine a user with `auth_user_id` "12345" is trying to read messages from channel with ID 6, and this channel has 124 messages in it, 3 calls from the client to the server would be made.
 These calls, and their corresponding return values would be:
  * `channel_messages("12345", 6, 0) => { [messages], 0, 50 }`
  * `channel_messages("12345", 6, 50) => { [messages], 50, 100 }`
  * `channel_messages("12345", 6, 100) => { [messages], 100, -1 }`